 Today's hiking world seems to be trending toward lightweight boots, as heavyweight boots are now seen much less frequently on trails.
-As technology for boots and backpacking gear in general becomes more weight-efficient, the need for big and burly boots is decreasing.
+As the technology for boots and backpacking gear, in general, becomes more weight-efficient, the need for big and burly boots is decreasing.
 Even some midweight hikers are advertised as "lightweight" by their manufacturers in an attempt to fit this inclination.
-Our selection of boots for this review includes the most popular lightweight and midweight hikers in order to reflect this market trend.
+Our selection of boots for this review includes the most popular lightweight and midweight hikers to reflect this market trend.

 These boots are much heavier, much more durable, and supremely waterproof.
-Full grain leather uppers, paired with burly TPU midsoles that focus on support rather than lightweight cushioning, create boots that handle the roughest terrain.
+Full-grain leather uppers, paired with burly TPU midsoles that focus on support rather than lightweight cushioning, create boots that handle the roughest terrain.
 As backpacking gear continues to get lighter and lighter, the utility of heavyweight hikers is diminishing.
 We have not reviewed any heavyweight models this year, as many manufacturers are phasing them out as they are becoming less popular with the improvements in materials that allow for stiffer and more supportive boots at a moderate weight.
 Those who are looking for a hiking boot that can double as a work boot for applications such as working on a trail crew may still find the benefit in this increase in bulk and weight, as this will indeed provide more foot protection.

 Each of these products is one we would recommend to a friend for a particular need.
 In our individual reviews, we discuss which activities each product is best suited for.
-While some of them, especially the Salomon Quest 4D II, will excel just about anywhere you take them, others, like the Asolo Jumla GV, are terrain specialists.
+While some of them, especially the Salomon Quest, will excel just about anywhere you take them, others are terrain specialists.

 Waterproof membrane or no?